yen223/yens-blog-v2/articles/initial-thoughts-on-using-cursor.md

 I do not know how to write Vite plugins.
 Thanks to Cursor, I've made [one](https://github.com/yen223/yens-blog-v2/blob/5d150c2fd63a542de14c0f9b85602773609e4b14/app/lib/vite-plugin-articles.ts) in about 5 minutes.

+[Cursor](https://www.cursor.com/) is an "AI-powered code editor".
+There was some initial hype about it, but I decided to give it a go yesterday.

 Articles in this blog are written in Markdown, and are stored in the `articles` directory.
 As part of rebuilding this blog, I wanted to experiment with pre-loading all the articles in the Remix server on startup, in order to speed up page load time.